cgscj000/forbigdataremote/README.md

 1,*Docker* to build image and run container.<br>
 2,*Cassandra* to provide database to store log.<br>

-### CNN model from mnist datasetu
+### CNN model from mnist dataset
-The websit uses CNN algroithm to recongize images, so there must be a trained model.
+The website uses CNN algroithm to recongize images, so there must be a trained model.
 There is a trained model in *./form*, and if you want to train your own model, execute <br>
 * FILE: ./model.py <br>
 `python model.py`<br>